protocolbuffers/protobuf/java/README.txt

 opt:
   This change the code generation to optimize for speed, opt=speed, or space, opt=space.
-When opt=speed this changes the code generation for strings to use StringUtf8Micro which eliminates multiple conversions of the string to utf8.
+When opt=speed this changes the code generation for strings so that multiple conversions to Utf8 are eliminated.
 The default value is opt=space.

 java_use_vector:
   Is a boolean flag either java_use_vector=true or